 Exploring the Impact of the Senses on Behaviour

-This day contains CPD accredited material and can be booked as in-house training.
+This day contains CPD certified material and can be booked as in-house training.

 Scroll down if you are thinking about Ofsted or considering CQC.

 Behaviour is the result of two interconnected factors: the person and the environment.

 The sensory world impacts upon both of these factors.
 By understanding its impact we can learn to make adjustments at an individual and environmental level to better help those whose struggles with the sensory world can be expressed through behaviours that others may find challenging.

 The underpinning roots to behaviour triggered by sensory experience.